Graduate Academic and Degree Requirements

 Degree Plan

 Degree plans should be developed by the time students have completed half of the course work in the program.
 Some programs may require the degree plan to be completed at an earlier point in the program.
 Degree plan development will be documented on the student’s online Degree Planner by the CGS Academic Advisor.
 Changes to the degree plan must be approved Degree plans must be consistent with the requirements of the program and require signature of the student.
-Changes in the degree plan must be approved by the doctoral committee chair, college dean, and graduate dean.
+Changes in the degree plan must be approved by the doctoral committee chair, college dean/school director, and graduate dean.

 Comprehensive Examination